-I had the privilege to present this talk at SREcon, and hope you’ll find it useful.
+I had the privilege of presenting this talk at SREcon, and I hope you'll find it useful.
 Please feel free to e-mail me with any questions or comments.

 I recommend watching the whole talk, since each section helps set up the next, but here are some key takeaways:

 - 2:18: Resource control is important, you need it both for reliability and efficiency

 - 6:34: If you just limit one resource alone, it may actually make things worse

 - 7:28: Resource control is much more complicated than it seems

 - 12:56: Being "reclaimable" isn't a guarantee, caches and buffers don't act like free memory, even though many people think they do